rzshrote/pybrops/docs/_sources/standard_usage/breeding_protocols/breeding_value_protocols.rst.txt

 Class Family Overview
 =====================

+The ``BreedingValueProtocol`` family of classes is used to estimate breeding values of individuals from phenotypes.

 Summary of Breeding Value Protocol Classes
 ==========================================

+Breeding value protocols can be found in the ``pybrops.breed.prot.bv`` module.
+PyBrOpS provides several simple breeding value estimation protocols, but for more complex scenarios, the user may implement his or her own custom breeding value estimation protocols using the ``BreedingValueProtocol`` interface.
+Breeding value estimation protocol classes are summarized in the table below.

 .. list-table:: Summary of classes in the ``pybrops.breed.prot.bv`` module
     :widths: 25 20 50